galgotech/heddle-site/src/README.md

 Heddle is governed by the following architectural principles:

 1.  **Declarative Orchestration**: Heddle emphasizes the definition of data dependencies (the "what") over imperative control flow (the "how").
+2.  **Leverage Imperative Control**: Declarative pipelines can call functions in your language (Python, Go, etc.), giving you full access to imperative control flow like if/else, and loops, for complex logic.
+3.  **Integrated Transformation**: Heddle natively incorporates PRQL (Pipelined Relational Query Language) for complex data shaping (e.g., joins, aggregations).
+4.  **Embedded Core Architecture**: Heddle is designed as an embeddable execution engine, not a monolithic runtime.
+It integrates seamlessly with host environments (e.g., Python, Go, Rust).
-2.  **Columnar-Native Execution**: The Heddle type system and runtime are optimized for processing columnar and unstructured data.
+5.  **Columnar-Native Execution**: The Heddle type system and runtime are optimized for processing columnar and unstructured data.
 This design facilitates vectorized execution (SIMD optimization).
-3.  **Embedded Core Architecture**: Heddle is designed as an embeddable execution engine, not a monolithic runtime.
-It integrates seamlessly with host environments (e.g., Python, Go, Rust).
-4.  **Integrated Transformation**: Heddle natively incorporates PRQL (Pipelined Relational Query Language) for complex data shaping (e.g., joins, aggregations).

 #### 1.4.
 Scope